 Our work in 2014-15 also encouraged the government to support the EU’s circular economy action plan, a package of policies intended to improve resource productivity across Europe.
 Some of the recommendations of the Task Force were also picked up by the UK’s Environmental Audit Committee’s Growing a circular economy report, and by the Scottish Government’s Resource Use and the Circular Economy inquiry in 2014.

 Green Alliance honoured at Green Ribbon AwardsMay 2016

 Green Alliance was awarded 'Best environmental campaign by a non-governmental organisation' at the 2016 Green Ribbon Political Awards for our work in securing the party leaders' climate agreement in February 2015.

-Our report Greener London, produced by a coalition of the UK’s leading environmental groups, aimed to raise the profile of environmental issues in the London mayoral election by setting out 20 practical actions for how the next mayor could help make the capital a greener, fairer and better place to live and work.
+Greener London was produced by a coalition of the UK’s leading environmental groups, including Green Alliance.
+It aimed to raise the profile of environmental issues in the London mayoral election by setting out 20 practical actions for how the next mayor could help make the capital a greener, fairer and better place to live and work.

 We were invited by the Offshore Wind Programme Board to discuss our conclusions; and, in a survey of senior industry executives carried out for the Committee on Climate Change, our concept of ‘commit and review’ was strongly endorsed.

 The new government, in line with our recommendations, has since announced it will extend the Levy Control Framework into the 2020s.
 In particular, it committed to supporting 10GW of offshore wind, so long as industry cost reduction continues, as well as to spending £730 million of annual support on renewable electricity projects over this parliament.

 Government commitment to phase-out unabated coalNovember 2015